ErinTorno/kathu-rpg/README.md

 # Kathu RPG

-An (tentatively named) dungeon-puzzle focused RPG written in the Haskell.
+A (tentatively named) dungeon-puzzle focused RPG written in Haskell using SDL2.

 The project was aimed as a rewrite for a previous game written in a different language, and used as a means of learning Haskell for the author.